Multicolored Asian Lady Beetle (Harmonia axyridis)

 Pest in Fruit Production

 Adults feed on ripening peaches, apples, grapes, and other fruit.
 MALB is a late-season inhabitant of vineyards.
-The presence of these beetles in grapes can significantly impair wine quality.
-The beetles are more attracted to late-ripening varieties, including Cabernet Franc, Cabernet Sauvignon, Vidal, Gignoles, and Riesling, although early ripening varieties prone to skin cracking also may be heavily infested.
+The presence of these beetles in grapes National Pest Alert National Pest Alert Multicolored Asian lady beetle adults vary in appearance. can significantly impair wine quality.
+The beetles are more attracted to late-ripening varieties, including Cabernet Franc, Cabernet Sauvignon, Vidal, Gignoles, Riesling, Vidal, and Vignoles, although early ripening varieties prone to skin cracking also may be heavily infested.
 It is important to scout varieties several days before harvest to determine whether MALB is present.
-No insecticides are currently labeled for the control of MALB.
-Growers with heavy infestations should contact their state’s Department of Agriculture or cooperative extension specialist.
+Insecticides may be used for MALB management in grapes when they are found to be present, be sure to follow all labeled instructions.

 Overwintering Management Approaches

 Preventing MALB from entering your home or building by sealing cracks and other points of entry is the best approach to managing this beetle in late summer and fall.
 If MALB has gained entrance into your dwelling, a vacuum cleaner may be used to collect the beetles.
 Be sure to remove the vacuum cleaner bag and dispose of it outside once you have finished collecting the beetles to prevent them from escaping.
-When large, persistent infestations of MALB occur, contact your local cooperative extension agent for alternative management recommendations.
+When large, persistent infestations of MALB occur, labeled insecticides may be used outside of homes and buildings in order to reduce the number of MALB getting inside.
+Homeowners usually notice MALB in their homes when warm weather returns in the early spring.
+MALB do not breed in homes and the beetles active in the spring hibernated in the home all winter